Signature change by a morphism of spectral triples: Introduction

-In section \ref{SecMFLD}, the case of the spectral triples of even-dimensional manifolds is presented, showing in particular how the $\tw$-morphism can be connected with a particular way of realizing the local signature change (only for an odd number of dimensions) by the use of a spacelike reflection operator $r$ in the metric.
-In this way, taking two vectors $v, w\in T\Man$, the passage from a pseudo-Riemannian metric $\gpr$ to a Riemannian one $\gr$ is given by $\gr(v, w)=\gpr(v, rw)$.
-Taking the twist to be implemented by the fundamental symmetry $\fnpr$ deduced from $r$ (see definition \ref{defFundRefl}) i.e. $\rho(\, .\,)=\fnpr(\, .\,)\fnpr$ we obtain that the previous relation realized itself at the level of the Clifford algebra as $\gpr(v, rw)\bbbone=\frac{1}{2}\{\clpr(v), \clpr(rw)\}=\frac{1}{2}\{\clpr(v), \rho(\clpr(w))\}$ where $\clpr$ is the Clifford algebra associated with $\gpr$ (see subsection \ref{SubsecWickPar}).
+In section \ref{SecMFLD}, the case of the spectral triples of even-dimensional compact manifolds is presented, showing in particular how the $\tw$-morphism realize a local signature change (only for an odd number of dimensions).
 The corresponding action of this reflection at the level of the Clifford representation is then implemented by the twist, which becomes a generalized parity operator in this framework.
 These results motivate in particular the definition of the so-called twisted Clifford algebra (see definition \ref{DefTwCliff}).
-The particular example of the 4-dimensional spin manifold is presented in subsection \ref{SubSec4dlor}, with a discussion on the Dirac action and the induced spectral triple, in view of future applications within the noncommutative standard model of particle physics.
+The particular example of the 4-dimensional compact spin manifold is presented in subsection \ref{SubSec4dlor}, with a discussion on the Dirac action and the induced spectral triple, in view of future applications within the noncommutative standard model of particle physics.